NameTruffle/rawr-specification/README.md

 # Advantages

-Each RAWR request is etablished by pairing up two inbound connections that want to talk to each other via their MAC address, therfore there is no outbound connection resulting in no need for hole punching.
+Each RAWR request is etablished by pairing up two outbound connections that want to talk to each other via their MAC address, therfore there is no outbound connection resulting in no need for hole punching.

 Each node can configure a custom gateway meaning even networks with routers that don't support this yet can install a server somewhere in the network to act as a hop.
 As more servers get added to more subnets the connections will get more